Greenpilot4/discordmailer/README.md

 Once the Client ID is copied to clipboard, visit https://discordapi.com/permissions.html

-Select the permissions the bot needs (Administrator is find for this)
+Select the permissions the bot needs (Administrator is fine for this)

 Then where it says "Oauth Url Generator" paste the client ID.